2026 San Francisco Int'l Piano Competition

 Professional Artists Category (Age 18-35)

-The 2025 San Francisco International Piano Competition welcomes the participation of all pianists in different ages from all over the world!
+The 2026 San Francisco International Piano Competition welcomes the pianists of all nationalities!

 Location: San Francisco Conservatory of Music

 The preliminary round will be conducted online, with performances evaluated through submitted videos.
-Six finalists will be selected to perform live before the judges at the Caroline Concert Hall at the San Francisco Conservatory of Music on August 6-7, 2025.
-Applications and performance videos must be submitted by May 1, 2025.
+Six finalists will be selected to perform live before the judges at the San Francisco Conservatory of Music on August 6-7, 2026.
+Applications and performance videos must be submitted by April 20th, 2026.

 FAQs